 This component-based structure also allows you to build apps with a more agile, web-style approach to development than typical hybrid frameworks, but without any web at all.
 The app will have the speed, look, and functionality of a native mobile application.

-This is a huge bonus for businesses that want to augment an existing app but don’t want to overhaul it.
-Incorporate React Native components into your app’s code.
-Or, if your existing hybrid app was built with Cordova and Ionic, reuse that Cordova-based code easily with a plugin.
+It is a massive bonus for businesses that want to augment an existing app but don’t want to overhaul it.
+You can easily incorporate native components into your app’s code by hiring React Native developers.
+Or, if your existing hybrid app was built with Cordova and Ionic, developers can reuse that Cordova-based code efficiently with a plugin.

 React is still new, but it’s maturing quickly and Facebook has stated it plans to continue investing in its growth.

 5. React Native is all about the UI

 6. Native App Development is Much More Efficient

 Whereas react native app development is usually associated with inefficiency, less developer productivity, and slower time to deployment, React Native is all about bringing the speed and agility of web app development to the hybrid space—with native results.